Her Campus Logo Her Campus Logo

 Agriculture is brimming with a unique kind of life; it is filled with gracious and hardworking people who are the backbone of feeding the world.
 These phenomenal women have never let adversity stand in their way as they pursue their passions.
 After speaking with some other women in agriculture, they expressed their concern for the harassment and lack of HR or rules in place for truly protecting against “the crude comments about their youth or looks.”
 Being involved in a male-dominated field can affect every woman differently, and department, experience, location, and age can play a large part in the actions men chose to take and the response women chose to have.
 However, community is the protection against these horrific cases and talking with your peers can make a world of difference.
 We need to continue to encourage girls to take the stage in all workplaces, agricultural and beyond.
 We need to continue to support agriculture and take the time to understand the people behind what we eat.
 So next time you bite into your favorite In-n-Out burger, think of all the people, specifically women, that dedicate their lives to get food on your plate.

-Sam is a first-year Economics Major at Cal Poly, San Luis Obispo.
-She is currently involved in Her Campus as an editorial writer and a part of other Cal Poly clubs such as Investing and Waterski.
+Sam is a second-year Economics Major at Cal Poly, San Luis Obispo with a minor in Law & Society.
+She is currently involved in Her Campus as a writer, editor, and Director of Membership.
 Sam loves traveling, The Princess Diaries, strawberries, reading, and winning at card games.
 If she's not making a new Spotify playlist, you'll catch her working out or hanging out with friends!